 The program originated in January 2000 pursuant to a State of Wisconsin Building Commission program resolution adopted on January 19, 2000, amended and restated on May 2, 2000, and further amended on July 30, 2003.
 The purpose of the program is to provide financing for the payment of claims under the State of Wisconsin Petroleum Environmental Cleanup Fund Award (PECFA) program, which is administered by the Wisconsin Department of Commerce and accounted for in the Petroleum Inspection Fund.
-The Building Commission may from time to time adopt supplemental resolutions authorizing the issuance of revenue obligations and revenue refunding obligations.
+The Building Commission may from time to time adopt supplemental resolutions authorizing the issuance of revenue refunding obligations and, subject to legislative authorization, additional revenue obligations.

 The program resolution establishes special trust funds and accounts and fiduciary responsibilities that are to be undertaken by a trustee for the benefit of the bondholders, extendible municipal commercial paper noteholders, and holders of any other obligations that may be issued.
-The Bank of New York Trust Company N.A., formerly known as The Bank of New York, has been appointed as the trustee for the revenue obligations.
+The Bank of New York Mellon Trust Company N.A., formerly known as the Bank of New York Trust Company N.A., has been appointed as the trustee for the revenue obligations.
 The trustee is responsible for maintaining the trust funds in accordance with the program resolution.

-As shown in Table A, the program's assets were \$26.6 million as of June 30, 2005, \$66.1 million as of June 30, 2006, and \$26.8 million as of June 30, 2007.
+As shown in Table A, the program's assets were \$27.2 million as of June 30, 2009, \$27.0 million as of June 30, 2008, and \$26.8 million as of June 30, 2007.
 Program assets are classified as reserved for debt service or unreserved.